btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 38.2 20170428 =

+* New: Add edit link back to parent post in the broadcast meta box for child posts.
+* New: Add edit and view links for the parent post in the child post actions popup in the post overview.
+* New: Add edit and view links for the child post actions popup in the post overview.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/page-content-shortcode/">Page Content Shortcode</a> provides a <code>[bc_page_content slug="pageslug"]</code> shortcode to display the contents of a page.
+* Code: Rolling back usage of $blog->switch_to and ->switch_from.
+This is to un-unnecessarily futureproof things.
+* Code: Add find_unlinked_posts_blogs action to give developers choice of which blogs to search for unlinked children.
+Also works with the <a href="https://broadcast.plainviewplugins.com/addon/find-some-unlinked-children/">Find Some Unlinked Children add-on</a>.
+There's also a <a href="https://broadcast.plainviewplugins.com/snippet/find-unlinked-children-only-on-some-blogs/">code snippet</a> showing how to use the action.

+= 38 20170406 =

+Finally dropped the "ThreeWP" prefix from the plugin name!
+The code remains the same, though, just the plugin name is changed.

+* Fix: Extra check to see whether the attachment was correctly copied.
+Catches a fatal error when the attachment does not return with a real filename.
+* Fix: Some attachments do not have proper filenames (mp3), so avoid clearing the filename completely.
+Fixes fatal errors when broadcasting those types of files.
+* Code: Make _get_post_children function public so that the <a href="https://broadcast.plainviewplugins.com/addon/rebroadcast/">Rebroadcast add-on</a> can queue posts.

 = 37 20170316 =